chriskrycho/v5.chriskrycho.com/site/journal/2025/2025 Colfax Marathon Race Report.md

 I judged that this would probably sort itself out.
 I also decided that, given where I was in the race, I was going to run through it unless and until I *couldn’t*.
 Gladly, after about a half mile, it just stopped.
 That judgment was another win from doing the training really diligently this season.
 I had a few similar experiences (albeit quite different in the details) on long runs, so I knew that a lot of times, those things sort themselves out on their own if you just keep running.

 Having spent the day reflecting on the race and looking at my pacing, I don’t think I could have paced this much better than I did.
-Perhaps going out a second or two slower per mile would have given me a tiny bit more juice at the end, but at the end of the day I was running the same kinds of paces at the end of the race as I was at the start.
+Perhaps going out a second or two slower per mile would have given me a tiny bit more juice at the end, but when all was said and done I was running the same kinds of paces at the end of the race as I was at the start.
 They just *hurt*.
 That’s how it is supposed to be, though, and as much as I was hurting on those last few miles, I held the pace.
 That was profoundly satisfying, not least because I spent a bunch of time this season practicing working hard through fatigue.

 [^higher]: Some athletes are aiming even higher, but 70–90g/hour is a pretty common recommendation.